A fresh look at an old product yields a cleaner way to carry water.

 How much good can a water bottle cage do?

-Bureo collects the nets and grinds them into tiny beads to be used for injection-molded plastic products, like Bat Cage.
+Bureo collects the nets and grinds them into tiny beads to be used for injection-moulded plastic products, like Bat Cage.
 But let’s be honest, it’s just a water bottle cage.
 How much good can a water bottle cage do?
 The thing is, Bat Cage is the little hinge that swings a big door.
-In one year alone, Bat Cage will remove 44,000 square feet of fishing nets from the ocean.
+In one year alone, Bat Cage will remove 4,000 square metres of fishing nets from the ocean.
 And Bat Cage is just the beginning.
-If one water bottle cage can remove 3,850 pounds of discarded fishing nets from our ocean every year, what impact could we have if we rethought even more of the plastic we use?
+If one water bottle cage can remove 1,750 kilos of discarded fishing nets from our ocean every year, what impact could we have if we rethought even more of the plastic we use?

 Product Compare Rack